nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Note:
 1. Item name length must be less than 20 chars
 2. To choose category, please use ```list-categories``` to list them out and use the index
-3. Price must be a float, and in range from 0 to 10000
+3. Price must be a float, and in the range from 0 to 10000
 4. Note that price must have at most 2 decimal places
     1. 0.5 → $0.50 (GOOD)
     2. 1 → $1.00 (GOOD)